ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 Then you can open the **Experiment** with the foundation models with **Prompt Lab**.

-Let us choose an simple example like Let us choose an simple example like **Marketing Generation**
+Let us choose a simple example like Let us choose a simple example like **Marketing Generation.**

 <img src="../assets/images/posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django/20230802221906.png" alt="img" style="zoom:50%;" />